neonoia/CoursePlanner/README.md

-# CoursePreparator
+# CoursePlanner
-implementing dfs and bfs algorithm to sort college courses topologically
+implementing dfs and bfs algorithm to sort college courses topologically. drawn using QuickGraph and GraphSharp.